 Be sure to solder all of your jump rings closed when creating necklaces.
 Your work will look more finished and will be so much more durable!

 You've seen the two ways to attach jump rings to chain ends, but what can you do about those fancy chain links where a jump ring just can't work?
-Use a chain solder end tab!
+Use a chain end cap and solder it in place.

 Instructions: A chain solder end tab will work great with different styles of chain.
 For instance, these end tabs were used to finish the sequin (3) and Figaro (5) necklaces shown above.